debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-local-application-servers/adding-a-route-to-a-local-application-server/http-application-server/dmug-add-route-to-http-application-server.md

     2. Click **Add**.

-        -\>The new destination is displayed in the Destinations list of the Destinations frame.
+        -\&gt;The new destination is displayed in the Destinations list of the Destinations frame.

         ![](./_images/adding-a-route-to-an-http-3.png)